rafid29mehda/Fetal-Health/New Contribution/Final/README.md

 ---

 This documentation can be adapted into a journal paper’s Methods, Results, and Discussion sections.
-Let me know if you’d like a draft manuscript or further refinements!